Rubenzt8/Rubenzt8/README.md

-## Hi there 👋
+## Hi there!
+My name is Ruben F.C.👋

-<div size='20px'> Hi!
-My name is Ruben.
-Thank You for taking the time to view my GitHub Profile!
+<div size='20px'> Thank You for taking the time to view my GitHub Profile!
 </div>